jpoiret/coq/README.md

 To run RocqIDE, it suffices to call the command `Rocqide`, which will open the application.

 Alternatively, we recommend the reader to use [VS Code](https://code.visualstudio.com/download) with the [VsCoq Legacy plugin](https://marketplace.visualstudio.com/items?itemName=coq-community.vscoq1).
-If the project is built following the [opam instructions](#local-setup-with-opam), then the binaries are installed in the opam switch and available in the environment, therefore the VsCoq plugin should work out of the box.
+If the project is built following the [opam instructions](#opam-setup), then the binaries are installed in the opam switch and available in the environment, therefore the VsCoq plugin should work out of the box.
 If the binaries cannot be found, then one can set the path to them manually:
 1. Go to Settings > Extensions > Coq configuration
 1. Look for the `Coqtop: Bin Path` configuration variable (otherwise, use the `Search settings` input field at the top of the settings and search for `coqtop`)
 1. Enter the value `_build/install/default/bin` in the input field.
 1. (optional) Restart the extensions or VSCode to make sure the changes are applied.

-### Local Setup (with Opam)
+### Opam setup

 We include a bash script `opam-artifact-setup.sh` that:
 1. Creates a new opam switch named `popl26-paper-1025-elim-constraints-artifact`,